JJFReibel/FRANC/README.md

 14) Click on swap and follow the instructions and agree.
 Notice there is a gas fee, which may increase or decrease, depending on the time or day
 15) Once this goes through, you will own some Franc.
 Remember, DO NOT TRANSFER THIS TO YOUR COINBASE ETHEREUM ADDRESS
 16) You may transfer it to your Coinbase Wallet Ethereum address if you'd like for safe keeping, or transfer only some
-17) You can now fully invest in Franc, or just collect it for the sake of collecting coins/tokens, or swap some for other crypto
+17) You can now fully trade Franc, or just keep it for the sake of collecting coins/tokens.
 18) Voilà!